 Completion of the LLB represents the end of the academic stage of your training.
 To become a solicitor or barrister, you must then continue to complete the vocational stage of your training:

-- If you wish to become a solicitor, you will need to complete the Legal Practice Course (LPC).
+- If you wish to become a solicitor, you will need to complete the Legal Practice Course (LPC), or Solicitors Qualifying Examination (SQE).
 Our graduates are highly sought after by solicitors’ firms because of their practical skills underpinned by academic rigour.
 At Derby, we now offer the LLM LPC, which equips you with both a masters qualification and the LPC.
+We are currently developing an SQE provision.

 - If you wish to become a barrister, you must take a one-year full-time or two-year part-time Bar Professional Training Course (BPTC).
 Our students are particularly successful at winning substantial scholarships for the BPTC, which is testimony to the calibre of teaching we offer.
 Note: we do not offer the BPTC training at University of Derby.